 Every safari is different, and it’s important that you pack according to what you will be doing.

-For example, a safari where you are going to spend the majority of your time in a vehicle looking at wildlife in game reserves will probably pack a bit differently than someone going on a safari which includes gorilla trekking, long hikes, climbing a mountain, fishing, cycling, camping, or spending a lot of time birdwatching on foot in swampy areas.
+For example, a safari where you spend the majority of your time in a vehicle looking at wildlife in game reserves will pack a bit differently than one which includes gorilla trekking, long hikes, climbing a mountain, fishing, cycling, camping, or spending a lot of time birdwatching on foot in swampy areas.

 So it is good to have an idea of those activities.
 How much time will be spent in vehicles, walking, hiking, boating, biking, etc.?
-Will you be spending any time in cities doing activities like visiting museums, shopping, visiting restaurants, etc. Will you be going to a beach or spending a bit of time in swimming pools?
+Will you be spending any time in cities doing activities like visiting museums, shopping, or eating out?
+Will you be going to a beach or spending time in swimming pools?

-You should have a full itinerary for your safari so you should know what to bring, and a good tour operator should also give some suggestions as to essential items to bring.
+You should have a full itinerary for your safari so you should know what to bring, and a good tour operator should also give you some suggestions as to essential items.
+We go through how the main safari types differ for packing in a dedicated section below.

 What sort of accommodation will you be staying in during your safari?